-INTA is offering Speed Networking in the Exhibition Hall.
-Speed Networking is an ideal way to find new business associates and expand your network, as it brings people together to exchange contact details and business information.
-Bring your business card–and your smile!
+For the third year, INTA is offering Speed Networking in the Exhibition Hall.
+Speed Networking is an ideal way to find new business associates and expand your network, bringing people together to exchange contact details and business information.
+Bring your business card–and smile!

-Who should attend: New members, non-members, first-time attendees or experienced Annual Meeting attendees interested in making new contacts.
+Who should attend: New and non-members, first time attendees or Annual Meeting veterans interested in making new contacts.

 Develop an efficient way to introduce yourself.

-- Consider developing an "elevator pitch"—a response you would give in any situation when someone asks you who you are or what you do.
+- You may consider developing an "elevator pitch", or a response you would give in any situation when someone asks you who you are or what you do.

 - Think about how you want to describe yourself.
-You could talk about your current position, explain a project you’ve undertaken or describe your goals for 2015.
+You could talk about your current position, what you want to do, or describe your goals for 2012.

-- Consider letting the other person talk first.
-This way, if you find you have interests in common, you can then adapt your pitch accordingly and talk about subjects that interest you both.
+- You may consider letting the other person talk first.
+This way, if there are any common areas that you want to expand on, you can then adapt your pitch accordingly.

-- Remember—you have only three minutes to make your first impression, so make sure it is a good one.
+- Remember you only have six minutes to make your first impression, so make sure it is a good one.

 Contribute to an effective conversation.

-- Once you have started to build rapport with your partner, lead the conversation to more business-related questions.
+- Once you have started to build rapport, transition to more business-related questions.

 - Make sure there is an even exchange of dialogue.
-Pose a question or make a point and let the other person respond.
+Pose a question or point and let the other person respond.

 - Ask open-ended questions to engage the other person.
 Questions that elicit more than one-word answers will gain you more information.